 The parish acquired a cemetery, constructed a new church, and continued to support the growing school.
 Over the years, Holy Trinity replaced and rebuilt facilities, church, and school, to keep up with the needs.
 From its start with a handful of pioneers, the parish grew into one of the area’s larger congregations.

-Parishioners participated in a variety of community service activities: school children sing on various occasions at area nursing homes; the pastor celebrates Mass monthly in several retirement and nursing homes; parishioners assist the Salvation Army at Christmas with a giving tree for the area’s needy children.
+Parishioners participated in a variety of community service activities: St. Francis Community Kitchen serves meals to those in need; St. Vincent de Paul spends time at the area nursing homes; Holy Trinity Crafty Bee’s make prayer blankets, and parishioners assist the Salvation Army at Christmas with a giving tree for the area’s needy children.
 Holy Trinity Church is among the sites on tours given by Bucyrus Tourism and Visitors Bureau.